commenthol/date-holidays/README.md

 - multi-language support for all holiday names
 - setting of custom holidays
 - uses own grammar for calculation of days
-- support for islamic calendar from 1970 to 2080
+- support for islamic calendar from 1970 to 2080 (*islamic dates might not be correct as they are subject to the sighting of the moon)
 - support for hebrew calendar from 1970 to 2100
 - for generation of iCal calendar check out [date-holidays-ical][]